ondrovic/ollama-git-commit/README.md

 This project uses **GitHub Actions** to automatically run the test suite on every push and pull request to any branch.

-- The workflow is defined in `.github/workflows/test.yml`.
+- The workflow is defined in `.github/workflows/test.yml`
-- All branches are tested automatically.
+- All branches are tested automatically
-- Tests are run using [Bun](https://bun.sh/) for fast and modern JavaScript/TypeScript execution.
+- Tests are run using [Bun](https://bun.sh/) for fast and modern JavaScript/TypeScript execution
+- Comprehensive test coverage for all new features and changes

 **How it works:**